nextgenusability/next-gen-usabilty/README.md

 This spreadsheet contains data, coding frameworks, and analysis results from the study *"Why Johnny Signs with Next-Generation Tools."* Below is a summary of each sheet in the workbook:

 ## 📘 Codebook
-Contains the finalized coding scheme used in the analysis of qualitative data.
+Contains the finalized coding scheme used in the analysis of our coded interviews.
 It defines each code and categorizes them under major themes such as Technological, Organizational, Human, and Macroenvironmental factors.

 ## 🔄 EVOLUTION OF CODEBOOK-TOOLING
 Tracks the iterative development and refinement of the codebook specifically for the tooling (usability) study.
 This includes initial codes, revisions, and rationale behind changes.